Disney's Magical Mirror Starring Mickey Mouse

-Disney's Magical Mirror Starring Mickey Mouse is a 2002 point-and-click adventure video game developed by Capcom and published by Nintendo for the GameCube & licensed from Disney.
+Disney's Magical Mirror Starring Mickey Mouse is a point-and-click adventure video game developed by Capcom and published by Nintendo under license from Disney Interactive for the GameCube.
+It follows the titular character Mickey Mouse as he explores a mansion within a mirror world, collecting 12 mirror shards in order to escape while a playful ghost taunts him throughout his journey.

 Gameplay

 The game uses a simple point-and-click mechanic, similar to Pac-Man 2: The New Adventures, which involves using a cursor to guide Mickey Mouse to various locations.
 Mickey will react to what the player does and what he encounters in the game by expressing curiosity, getting mad, falling down, running away, standing his ground, or other actions.
-At certain points, the player is able to have Mickey perform a special move that generally involves having him stomp on an onscreen enemy.
+At certain points, the player is able to have Mickey perform a special move that generally involves having him deal with an onscreen enemy.
+Gags must be pulled to help Mickey obtain helpful objects or clear a path, but not all of them will give Mickey something.
+Magic star containers must be collected in order to pull gags, but some cost a certain number of stars.
+Once a gag is pulled, the meter drains, but can be recharged by collecting stars found throughout the game.

 Mini-games, such as having Mickey fly an airplane or ski down a mountain, are available throughout the game.
 Special souvenirs may be uncovered as well, which are displayed in Mickey's room at the end of the game, such as Pluto's collar or Minnie's bow.
 The objective of the game is to find all the pieces of the mirror so that Mickey goes back home.